 The list was provided by Ocean Computer Pvt.
 Ltd., which is the official distributor of MSI products in Nepal.
 Nepali market has a very wide range of demand.
 Most people buy a very simple dual-core processor computer while some buy a multi-core beast for intense work.
 Both Intel and AMD are available in the market.
 However, Intel is big and most prevalent.

 There are mainboards from various companies in Nepal.
-They include Asus, ECS, Gigabyte, Asrock, etc. All of them provide boards but MSI is the most popular in the Nepali market.
+They include Asus, ECS, Gigabyte, Asrock, etc. All of them provide boards, but MSI is the most popular in the Nepali market.
 Just like all of them, Micro-Star International also has a huge range of products to offer.
-We notice that their grasp in the market is very strong.
-As there is a wide range of boards, we will list them according to their range, platform, and generation.
+We notice that their grasp in the market is solid.
+As there is a wide range of boards, we will list them according to their price, platform, and generation.

 Read More: MSI Latest Graphics Cards Price in Nepal

 There may be many older boards in the market and we don’t have an official price for all of them.
 But we have tried to bring you the MRP list of some products in the market.
 We have a list of some old popular boards.
 Nevertheless, we are amazed to see the market grasp of G41 and G31 mainboards.
 We couldn’t find older products for LGA1151 easily, but G41 for LGA775 is available everywhere.
 Here in this list, we have motherboards of lower and basic range.
 These are the price of entry-level latest MSI motherboard in Nepal.